Polar LOOP Review – It’s NOT A Whoop Competitor

 Polar LOOP is an excellent add-on for existing Polar watch customers.
 It’s a decent sleep and activity tracker—or at least it will be once Polar pushes out a few firmware tweaks—nothing too major.

-As a Lifestyle competitor to Whoop, I’m unconvinced about the strap mechanisms and lack of a biceps sleeve.
+As a Lifestyle competitor to Whoop, I’m unconvinced about the strap fastening mechanism and lack of a biceps sleeve.
 But Polar has probably done enough on the physical design for a credible 24/7 offering.
-What I’ve seen of the next-gen app and its screen mockups is good, but you won’t buy Polar LOOP based on promises, and neither will I recommend it.
+What I’ve seen of the next-gen app and its screen mockups is good, but you won’t buy Polar LOOP based on promises, and neither will I recommend it on that basis.

-Core HR accuracy levels on the biceps are very good but not excellent.
-I’m surprised Polar has not refined its algorithms for widespread use over the last year or so with the sensor package on the B2B version of LOOP.
+Loop’s core HR accuracy levels on the biceps are very good but not excellent.
+I’m surprised Polar has not nailed its algorithms for widespread use over the last year or so, especially with the latest version of its sensor package on the B2B version of LOOP.

-Over the next 6 or so months, Polar will struggle to match the customer perception of Amazfit Helio – a better-looking app and cheaper product.
-Amazfit has the potential to be nimble and add and refine features to stay ahead.
-But Amazfit historically seems to lose interest in software improvements, so don’t hold your breath.
-Garmin appears to present a credible Whoop competitor.
+Over the next 6 or so months, Polar will struggle to match the customer perception of Amazfit Helio, which, to some degree, is already seen as a better-looking app and cheaper product than Whoop.
+Amazfit has the potential to be nimble, adding and refining features to stay ahead.
+But historically, Amazfit has seemed to lose interest in software improvements for its products, so don’t hold your breath.
+Garmin appears to be a credible Whoop competitor in the medium term.
 No doubt they will eventually produce something plausible, but like its predecessors, I suspect whatever comes will be a great piece of hardware, but software well below the high bar set by Whoop.
+Garmin struggles big time to make software with a good user experience.

 In summary, buy Polar LOOP to complement your Polar Watch.
 Wait for the app update if that doesn’t describe you.
 If you want to take a punt now, it’s OK; Polar is in this for the long term.